Sign up to our newsletter

 Last updated: 18th October 2024

-The new Building Safety Act 2022 (BSA 2022) aims to reform building safety legislation, necessary well before the Grenfell Tower disaster in 2017.
+The Building Safety Act 2022 (BSA 2022) has been introduced to reform building safety legislation in direct response to the Grenfell Tower fire tragedy which claimed 72 lives in 2017.

-It is one of several pieces of legislation and guidance being implemented by the Government to enhance building safety, including the Fire Safety Act 2021 - which you can read more about here.
-Importantly, the BSA 2022 will help people be and feel safer in their homes and will change the way buildings are designed, constructed, and managed.
+The BSA 2022 is one of several new pieces of legislation and guidance introduced following the recommendations from Dame Judith Hackitt’s Building a Safer Future Report, which was commissioned and published in response to the Grenfell Tower fire.
+This new legislation, implemented to improve building and fire safety, includes the Fire Safety (England) Regulations 2022 and the Fire Safety Act 2021 - which you can read more about here.
+Importantly, implementing the requirements of the BSA 2022 should help affected residents be and feel safer in their homes and will change the way buildings are designed, constructed, and managed.

 The Building Safety Act 2022 focuses on the following key areas: